ai chatbot citation research content optimization for AI what content gets cited by AI AI-friendly content strategy increase AI visibility

 This Is Where Content Strategy Is Heading

 The traditional SEO playbook isn't dead, but it's no longer sufficient.
 AI search is a separate channel with its own rules, its own ranking factors, and its own growth curve.
-The 527% year-over-year increase in AI referral traffic isn't slowing down.
+The trajectory of AI-referred traffic isn't slowing down.

 The good news: the content that AI systems prefer is also better content for humans.
 Fresh, well-structured, specific, authoritative, and clearly written.
 There's no trade-off between writing for AI and writing for people.
 You just need to be more disciplined about both.